 Training in court reporting also gives you the training you need to become an interpreter or a translator.
 Interpreters translate one language into another language, but interpreters can also perform their duties in sign language.
 The other job that training in court reporting prepares you for is translation.
 In this case, you will translate the written word into another language.
 Medical transcriptionists also fall under this group of people.
 Medical transcriptionists listen to the spoken word and create physical documents, such as discharge summaries and patient medical histories.

 Court reporting programs last a year, but some may last as long as 18 months.
+A high school diploma will be required for this program.

 7. Construction and Building Inspector